 The Parlay Way parses a language into five layers of knowledge that can be integrated.
 These layers are taught in English during the “Fluency Foundations” component of the course, which leverages what participants already know (even if they don’t know they already know it).
 These layers are integrated or "inserted" into the rest of the course or the "immersion" experience.

 The Fluency Foundation sessions aren't just for the complete beginners.
-Advanced participants find they not only refresh their knowledge but also refine their skills when reviewing the language our way in these layers.
-Repeat Parlay Vacay student participants may choose which Fluency Foundation sessions to attend or utilize that time as additional opportunities to practice with conversation partners.
+Advanced participants find they not only refresh their knowledge but also refine their skills.
+Repeat Parlay Vacay student participants may choose which Fluency Foundation sessions to attend or utilize that time as additional opportunities to practice with conversation partners or locals.

 Angela Brumett PhD

 Dr. Angela Brumett holds a dual Phd in English Language Arts and Psychological Linguistic Anthropology with a specialization in comparative psycholinguistics and adult language acquisition.

 Put simply, she's an expert on discovering how English-speaking adults can best acquire and improve additional language skills.

 Her research and practice in this field has lead to the development of Parlay Vacay’s signature dual method of teaching new languages to adults: the Parlay Way.